PROJECT: Payments for environmental services as a driver of climate compatible development

 On World Water Day, Kevin Green had a blog posted on the Landscapes blog highlighting the work of the research team thus far and the hypotheses being explored by the project.

 In 2013, based on the project’s successful ARA experience, state law-makers from Bolivia’s Santa Cruz Department (an area 50% larger than the United Kingdom) produced a draft ‘Sustainable Santa Cruz’ law to promote watershed protection, climate change adaptation, mitigation and economic development.

-For more information, please visit RARE’s website on reciprocal water agreements or contact the CDKN project managers.
+For more information, please visit RARE’s website on reciprocal water agreements.

 CDKN funding: £490,000